 Despite battery and engine icing problems along with construction and certification delays, the B787 has been well received by the industry.
-To date, 601 B787-9s have been ordered by 42 customers, with 87 delivered to 15 customers.
-The B787-9 has clearly established itself as the hottest seller in its market segment compared to the 142 B787-8s on order by 33 customers, with 298 delivered to 37 operators.
-Surprisingly, only 162 B787-10s have been ordered by nine customers.
+To date, 569 B787-9s have been ordered by 45 customers, with 125 delivered to 18 customers.
+The B787-9 has clearly established itself as the hottest seller in its market segment compared to the 436 B787-8s ordered by 52 customers, with 311 delivered to 39 operators.
+After seeing several operators and leasing companies upgauge from the B787-8 to the B787-9, we are surprised that only 153 B787-10s have been ordered by ten customers.

-GE has engines on 240 ordered and delivered B787-8s, while Rolls Royce powers or will power 157.
-The split is wider for B787-9 aircraft with Rolls Royce engines currently selected for 153 and GE engines selected to power 281 aircraft.
-In the B787-10 engine market, GE has a similar lead with 89 compared to 30 Rolls Royce powered airframes.
+GE has engines on 238 ordered and delivered B787-8s, while Rolls Royce powers or will power 155.
+The split is wider for the B787-9 airframes with Rolls Royce installed or expected to be installed on 155 airframes, and GE engines installed or expected to be installed on 292 airframes.
+In the B787-10 engine market, GE has a similar lead with 78 GE powered airframes compared to 30 Rolls Royce powered airframes.
 All models of the B787 have significant numbers of orders with engines unconfirmed, so Rolls Royce still has an opportunity to close the gap in this market.